top of page

 • Wash Thoroughly: Even pre-packaged sprouts should be rinsed under running water before use.

-• Cook Sprouts: Lightly steaming or cooking sprouts can reduce the risk of foodborne illness.
+• Cook Sprouts (if needed): Lightly steaming or cooking sprouts can reduce the risk of foodborne illness.

 How to Enjoy Sprouts in Your Daily Diet